Bachelor of Advanced Humanities (Honours)

 Obtaining Thesis Approval

 In order to enrol in the Honours Research Thesis course, you must seek the approval of the relevant disciplinary honours coordinator.
 To get this permission, you should first make contact with a potential supervisor and agree on a suitable honours project.
 These projects will need to be approved by each discipline’s honours coordinator.
-In order to get this approval, the following documents must be completed:
+The process for your admission to honours is:

 Enrolling in Honours Research Thesis courses: